whenboy07/whenboy07.github.io/_pages/about.md

 <!-- Visit [Opportunities](/opportunities/) for all the opportunities. -->

 ## [News](/news/)
+* [2025/08] Our work on robot liquid manipulation has been accepted by Journal of Field Robotics (JFR) as front cover.
+Congrats to Yan!
 * [2025/07] Our work on Self-Powered Optical Communication: Opportunities, Challenges and Future Prospects has been accepted by Advanced Energy Materials (AEM).
 Congrats to Zihan, Jiarong and Hongfa!
 * [2025/04] Our work on bimodal visuotactile tire has been accepted by Transactions on Mechatronics (TMECH).
 Congrats to Shoujie!
 * [2025/03] Our work on robot liquid manipulation has been accepted by Journal of Field Robotics (JFR)!
 Congrats to Yan!